|Morchella elata clade|

 Clowez, Phillippe.
 2010.
 Les morilles, une nouvelle approche mondiale du genre Morchella.
 Bull. soc. mycol.
 France 126(3-4):199-376.

 The morels and false morels have some similarity in general appearance.
-Fruitbodies normally have a distinct stipe (stem) and a head (cap) that is usually convoluted in some way.
+Fruitbodies normally have a distinct stipe (stem) and a head (cap) that is usually convoluted in some way (or saddle-shaped in the case of some false morels).
 Spores are borne on the outer surface (or in large pits in the outer surface).
 Presently they fall into two families, Helvellaceae and Morchellaceae.

 The Trial Key to HELVELLACEAE in the Pacific Northwest was written by Harold Treibs and covers Discina, Gyromitra, and Helvella.

-There is no comprehensive key to Morchellaceae for the good reason that the taxonomy is not worked out yet.
-It is easy to distinguish the thimble morels (Verpa conica and Verpa bohemica) from true morels (Morchella), but it is not clear yet how many common species of Morchella there are in the Pacific Northwest.
+There is no comprehensive key to Morchellaceae for the good reason that the taxonomy is partly based on recent molecular research and the macroscopic appearances, ecology, and distribution are still being worked out.
+It is easy to distinguish the thimble morels (Verpa conica and Verpa bohemica) from true morels (Morchella).

 Early molecular research suggested that the black morels (known by the names M. angusticeps, M. elata, M. conica) and the yellow morels (known by the names M. esculenta, M. crassipes, and M. deliciosa) are separate taxonomic groups (Bunyard), and immunological techniques suggested the gray, tan, and large tan forms in the M. esculenta complex are immunologically indistinguishable and likely conspecific.
 (Jung).